Metalheads, we have a big goal!

 Thank you to these great supporters for preserving unique habitats and a huge diversity of species.
 These people are making a contribution to a healthy climate on our planet.

-The purchases are refinanced through donations, which at the same time ensure the long-term protection of the areas as well as environmental education projects and research into CO2-storage and biodiversity.
+The foundation, which is based in Peru, Canada and Germany, purchases legally secure wilderness areas and protects them for the future.
+The purchases are refinanced through donations, which ensure the long-term protection of the areas, supports environmental education projects, and research into CO2 storage and biodiversity.

 As Wacken Community we want to protect together 4 million square meters old-growth forest in Peru forever!
 This area corresponds to the size of the entire Wacken site.
 The first 1000 m2 have already been protected by the organizers of the Wacken Festival.
 The aim of the action is to take responsibility and to say thank you to nature.
 By protecting valuable primeval forests, we preserve the habitat of a unique biodiversity and ensure a healthy climate.